nikkilocke/AlbumRecorder/README.md

 ![Recording Screen](/Images/Recording.jpg)

 Choose your recording device in the dropdown at the top, cue up your album, and press the Start button.
-The volume slider adjusts the recording volume (you may need to have a few tries to get this set correctly - ideally the peaks of the recording should nearly, but not quite, reach the edges of the blue area.
+The volume slider adjusts the recording volume (you may need to have a few tries to get this set correctly - ideally the peaks of the recording should nearly, but not quite, reach the edges of the blue area).

 When side A is finished, press the Pause button, turn the album over, then press the Pause button again to restart.